 - Be able to solve related rates problems.
-Understand them as an application of the chain rule. - Understand the connection between the derivative, the tangent line to the graph of a function, the linearization of a function, and the differential of a function. - Use the differential (or linearization) to solve "small change" and applied approximation problems. - Be able to state the Mean Value Theorem and give some of its consequences. - Describe how the signs of the first and second derivatives of a function affect the shape of its graph. - Define and recognize the various forms of indeterminate forms, and use L'Hospital's Rule to determine their limits. - Be able to set up and solve optimization problems using calculus methods. - Be able to describe Newton's method geometrically, and to use it to iteratively approximate the zeros of functions. - Define what the antiderivative of a function is and be able to find it for reasonable functions.
+Understand them as an application of the chain rule. - Understand the connection between the derivative, the tangent line to the graph of a function, the linearization of a function, and the differential of a function. - Use the differential (or linearization) to solve "small change" and applied approximation problems. - Be able to state the Mean Value Theorem, and give some of its consequences. - Describe how the signs of the first and second derivatives of a function affect the shape of its graph. - Be able to approximately and qualitatively accurately sketch the graph of a function. - Define and recognize the various forms of indeterminate forms, and use L'Hospital's Rule to determine their limits.